Australian Government Department of Health

 Together, these findings were used to develop a draft specialisation verification framework.

-Once in place, the framework and verification process will provide consumers and their families with greater assurance that aged care providers claiming to specialise in caring for consumers from Special Needs Groups are equipped to meet the unique care needs of these groups.
+The department subsequently engaged AHA to assess providers’ specialisation claims based on the finalised Framework.
+The Framework and verification process will provide consumers and their families with greater assurance that aged care providers claiming to specialise in caring for consumers from Special Needs Groups are equipped to meet the unique care needs of these groups.

 The verification framework will provide consumers and their families with greater confidence in choosing an aged care provider that will meet their needs and preferences.